Program Title – Electrical Engineering Technology

 This course is the learner’s first introduction to the world of electricity.
 Fundamental concepts are covered which are essential to the understanding of all concepts in the Electrical Engineering Technician and Technology programs.
 The course begins with an overview of physical quantities and measurement systems.
 The nature of charge, current, voltage, and resistance are then investigated.
 The relationships between these values are used to develop circuit analysis techniques for both AC and DC circuits.
 This course is the learner’s first introduction to the world of electricity.
 Fundamental concepts are covered which are essential to the understanding of all concepts in the Electrical Engineering Technician and Technology programs.
 The course begins with an overview of physical quantities and measurement systems.
 The nature of charge, current, voltage, and resistance are then investigated.
 The relationships between these values are used to develop circuit analysis techniques for both AC and DC circuits.

-This is an introductory course for 3rd semester Technician and Technology students.
+This is an introductory course for third semester Technician and Technology students.
 Most common measuring instruments, including voltmeter, ammeter, ohmmeter, wattmeter, meggers and oscilloscope will be studied and some will be designed.
 Measuring Instruments are the eyes of the electrician.
 An understanding of how measuring instruments operate is very important to anyone working in the electrical field.
 They provide the electrician with the ability to evaluate problems in the job through the use of technical tools.
 They also enable an electrician to correctly determine electrical values of voltage, current, resistance, power and many others.
 In this course, D’Arsonval meter movement and digital display will be used to design different types of meters.
 Loading of different instruments and their high frequency characteristics will be discussed.

 This course introduces the student to health and safety in their home, in society and within an occupational setting.
 Students learn about the social and personal benefits of safe work practices and the methods to best prevent accidents or injuries.
 Students will review the role, right and responsibilities of an individual in today’s health and safety conscious world.
 Students also learn how to read and interpret the Occupational Act and Regulations.